 Offline Capability: No — cost code management requires an active connection

-Plan Required: All plans
+Plan Required: Performance Plan

-Role Required: Account Administrator
+Role Required: Account Administrator for company-level; project settings permissions for project-level

 Considerations